-Cleaning a boat deck will remove stains, grease, dirt, sludge and grime from a boat.
+Cleaning a boat deck will remove stains, grease, dirt, sludge and grime from a boat deck surface.

 Leaving your deck dirty and unkempt will tarnish the aesthetics and visual appeal.

 These boat deck cleaning tips will apply to the different types of non-skid boat decks.

 These include gelcoat, treadmaster, kiwigrip and painted non-skid decks.

 - Vacuum loose and bulky dirt off the boat deck

 - Mix a bucket of warm water with a non-skid boat deck cleaner